SilvioWeging/kASA/README.md

 Should you provide more than 13 GB of RAM and a lower `k` of at least 7, a much faster hash table instead of a prefix trie is used.

-The last line of the profile is always "not identified" followed by zeroes for the unique and non-unique frequencies but with values for the overall frequencies describing the fracture of the k-mers from the input, which could not be identified.
+The first line of the profile is always "not identified" followed by zeroes for the unique and non-unique frequencies but with values for the overall frequencies describing the fracture of the k-mers from the input, which could not be identified.

 ##### Necessary paramameters
+* `-i (--input) <file/folder>`: Fastq or fasta file(s).
+Can be gzipped (but must end with `.gz`).
+If you want to process multiple files at once, put them inside a folder and let the path end with `/`.
+No default.
 * `-p (--profile) <file>`: Path and name of the profile that is put out.
 * `-q (--rtt) <file>`: Path and name of the read ID to tax IDs output file.
 If not given, a profile-only version of kASA will be used which is much faster!
 ##### Optional paramameters
+* `-r (--ram)`: Loads the index into primary memory.
+If you don't provide enough RAM for this, it will fall back to using secondary memory.
+Default: false.
 * `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
 Note, that the index must've been converted via the same alphabet to amino acids.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id.
 Default: Hardcoded translation table.